chartmogul/chartmogul-go/README.md

 type Errors map[string]string
 ```

-Non-2xx statuses and network problems will also be returned as a second parameter for standard:
+Non-2xx statuses and network problems will also be returned as a value `error`
+for standard binary ok/problem handling:

 ```go
 _, err := api.ImportListPlans(nil)